almibe/ligature-rs/README.md

 # ligature

-Ligature is a Clojure library for working with semantic data.
+Ligature is a Kotlin library for working with semantic networks.
-This project provides the main protocols for Ligature as well as Spec support and some common helper functions.
-It is based on RDF and related standards but has a more flexible approach to working with semantic data.
-Its main difference is that it is intended to be used in a broader context than strict RDF.
-In practice the main differences are identifiers do not have to be IRIs, blank nodes only exist in compatibility contexts, and quads are used for all data.

 ## RDF's Data Model